vmware/cloud-director-extension-standard-library/README.md

 - element/<element type>/.<element centric toolchain>
 ```

 The templates and tools are further organized by branches.
-The names of the branches follow `cloud-director-X.X.X` pattern and claim that all add-ons and elements templates in that branch have been validated against an environment running Cloud Director version `X.X.X`.
+The names of the branches follow `cloud-director-X.X.X` pattern and claim that all add-ons and elements templates in that branch has been validated against an environment running Cloud Director version `X.X.X`.
 The `main` branch contains alpha versions of the add-ons and elements for the next upcoming release.

 > **Important**
-When a vendor used starter template from `cloud-director-X.X.X` to bootstrap his add-on with minimal version of Cloud Director `X.X.X` and receive complain from a provider running later version of Cloud Director `X.Y.Z`, the one can review directly the fix made by VMware or its partner applied on the started template by comparing the branches `cloud-director-X.X.X` with `cloud-director-X.Y.Z`, and find out what was the exact line causing the issue.
+When a vendor used a starter template from `cloud-director-X.X.X` to bootstrap his add-on with minimal version of Cloud Director `X.X.X` and receive complain from a provider running later version of Cloud Director `X.Y.Z`, the one can review directly the fix made by VMware or its partner applied on the started template by comparing the branches `cloud-director-X.X.X` with `cloud-director-X.Y.Z`, and find out what was the exact line causing the issue.

 Branching organization:
 ```shell